is rounded, with a yellow rind. The flesh is straw coloured,

 yielding fruit with a more oval shape.Early to mature with good

 flavour and a deep orange colour.
-A vigorous grower with dark green
+A vigorous grower.

-have a more oval shape than fruit of Orange Parent Navel, with a
+have a more oval shape than fruit of Parent Navel, with a

 deeper orange rind colour.
-Also is more vigorous with darker green
+More vigorous with darker green

 to other Navels.
 Fruit can be sweeter and larger.
 Ripens August.

 old variety, very sour.
 Excellent for marmalades and preserves.

 related to Hardwood Late.
 Average-size, rich flavour, very juicy